First Move Wins

 “God be with these fucking roads,” Ekster sighed.

 “Hiya Priss,” Åke greeted.
-“Looking cute today.”
+“Looking cute as always.”

 “So, let's find my bag, shall we?”
 Mina suggested, hands on her hips.